 Spotter Data Modes

-Your Spotter has four remotely configurable modes (Waves: Standard, Waves: Partition, Waves: Spectrum, and Track).
+Your Spotter has four remotely configurable modes (Waves: Standard, Waves: Partition, Waves: Spectrum, and Track) that can be transmitted by either Satellite or Cellular connection.
 In Waves: Standard and Waves: Spectrum modes, you can set a range of update rates to tailor your Spotter’s behavior to your specific application needs.
-These changes are achieved via your Spotter’s 2-way satellite communications interface, and can be changed at any time from your Dashboard regardless of where your Spotter is in the world.
+These changes are achieved via your Spotter’s 2-way communications interface, and can be changed at any time from your Dashboard regardless of where your Spotter is in the world.

 Waves: Standard